Complete Setup Guide

 Advantages of using OpenIPC hardware as air unit on vehicles:

-• Lower video feed glass-to-glass latency; As low as 40ms;
+- Lower video feed glass-to-glass latency; As low as 40 ms (on current hardware);

-• More compact.
-You don't need a SBC on your vehicle as the OpenIPC hardware is a SBC;
+- More compact.
+You don't need a SBC on your vehicle anymore as the OpenIPC hardware itself is a SBC;

 That's all on the software side.
 Have those two SD cards handy when you finish the hardware setup.